farhnkrnapratma/Age-Based-Versioning-v1.0/README.md

 > Self v25.2+01022025_01012000   # in full form | date format [DDMMYYYY]
 ```

-The latest version will support release stages, for example cases: A software company x will launch their software on `May 25, 2025` and will go through several stages of release before becoming a `stable` version on `February 25, 2027`, the first `LTS` version on `May 25, 2028` and `EOL` for the first `LTS` version on `May 25, 2033`, example table:
+The latest version will support release stages, for example, in cases: A software company x will launch the software on `May 25, 2025` and will go through several stages of release before becoming a `stable` version on `February 25, 2027`, the first `LTS` version on `May 25, 2028` and `EOL` for the first `LTS` version on `May 25, 2033`, the example table:

 | Release Stages            | Example Format        |
 |------------------------|---------------------|